-Goodbye piles of spice packets strewn throughout the pantry!
-Pick up a plain wood box from your local craft store and paint to your liking (this example uses a colored stain).
+Goodbye, piles of spice packets strewn throughout the pantry!
+Pick up a plain wood box from your local craft store and paint to your liking (this example from Two Twenty One uses a colored stain).
 It’s the perfect size to store your packets.
 DIY even more with these homemade spice blends.

-Both pretty and practical, labels are a must for any Pinterest-worthy pantry.
+Both pretty and practical, Gather & Flourish’s labels are a must for any Pinterest-worthy pantry.
 You can use chalkboard labels or stickers if you want the option to change it up.
-But for a more permanent version, we love these trendy printables that you can transfer onto glass.
+But for a more permanent version, we love her trendy printables that you can transfer onto glass.

 Magnetic Spice Rack

 If you keep your spices in your pantry, stick them to the inside of the door.
 A Cultivated Nest explains that you can easily DIY this organizer with a cookie sheet and mini magnetic containers.
 Don’t forget the labels!

-So you know baskets and containers lead to a perfect pantry.
+So, you know baskets and containers lead to a perfect pantry.
 But how do you decide what goes where?
-Here’s a great rule of thumb: Put rarely used items higher up, then canned vegetables, sauces, etc. Keep what you use every day at eye level.
+Here’s a great rule of thumb from Mom Endeavors: Put rarely used items higher up, then canned vegetables, sauces, etc. Keep what you use every day at eye level.